 Q. Are drivers under the age of 25 covered?

-A. Under both National’s and Enterprise's corporate agreement, minimum age is 21 with a valid driver’s license.
+A. Under both National’s and Budget's corporate agreement, minimum age is 21 with a valid driver’s license.
 They are subject to fees at some locations if under 25.

 Q. Can I rent/pick up a car for another individual, putting it in my name and then use a copy of their driver’s license and I sign the agreement without the original signature from that driver?

 A. No. This could be considered fraud.
 If the driver is not on the agreement and has not signed that agreement and gets into an accident or pulled over for speeding the police could consider it a stolen car.
 No insurance company would cover us.
 Both National and Budget require an original drivers license and an original signature of the driver.
 (All other rental agencies should require the same).